Beyond the Door (1974)

 - Oh hey, she’s vomiting thick green liquid and talking in different voices.
 Such originality I’ve never experienced!

 - Look, The Exorcist was a huge phenomenon, and I understand trying to cash in on it, but god damn at least do something a little different.
-All this is is The Exorcist combined with Rosemary’s Baby combined with Devil farts and shit into a coffee filter made of John Holmes’s pubes.
+All this is is The Exorcist combined with Rosemary’s Baby combined with Devil farts and then shit into a coffee filter made of John Holmes’s pubes.

 - The car cliff guy who’s doing the devil’s bidding is even named Dimitri, which is very close in Greekdom to Damian Karras from The Exorcist.
 Come on, mother fuckers.